DCC-Lab/PyHardwareLibrary/README-USB.md

 Important highlights:

 1. As you can see, some USB devices can provide several interfaces and options with many endpoints.
-I picked this example to highlight that the USB standard offers a really general solution for device communication, and this is why it was designed and was widely accepted.
+I picked this example to highlight that the USB standard offers a really general solution for device communication, and this is why it was designed and widely accepted upon introduction.
 2. There are different types of endpoints: INTERRUPT, BULK, ISOCHRONOUS. **Bulk** is what we could call a "standard" communication channel for us, experimentalists, trying to make things work.
 For the most part, we don't really need to worry about it: we will communicate with our devices and get replies.
 3. Here, having all this information about my printer is not really helping me communicate with it, because I don't know what commands it will accept.
 This information may or may not be proprietary, and without it, there is very little hope to "program" the printer directly.